zowe/docs-site/docs/user-guide/install-zowe-server-install-wizard.md

 ## Prerequisites of the Wizard

+- Zowe version 2.16.0 or above for SMP/E as well as .PAX
 - Microsoft Windows, Apple macOS, or a Linux with an X11 or Wayland server display, which can install programs from .rpm or .deb formats
 - An FTP or FTPS connection to z/OS for Zowe installation
 - An account on z/OS that has access to z/OS UNIX for Zowe installation